 - Company “A” invests in a “green technology”.
 But is this technology captured by the EU (or Eurasian) “green finance” framework?
 Could a green bond be issued to finance the project?
 Are any subsidies applicable?

 - Company “B” is affected by the CBAM-regulation.
 Could the burden by the EU mechanism be mitigated by investing right now in forestation projects, renewable energy, or energy efficiency?
-Where to invest – Russia or EU?
+Where to invest – Eurasia or EU?

 - Company “C” started to invest in renewable energy, but oil exports remain a core business.
 Would it be worth issuing CO2-certificates?
 What would be the benefits?
 How does the verification project look like?
 How to choose the best partner for verification?